What's New

 Places to locate shops

-How To Consign is about all forms of resale, and its Clickable Map/ Directory sends shoppers and suppliers directly to full information about each shop.
-It's at www.HowToConsign.com .
+How To Consign is about all forms of resale, and its Directory and Zoomable Map sends shoppers and suppliers directly to full information about each shop.

-The National Association of Resale and Thrift Shops lists their member shops.
+The National Association of Resale and Thrift Shops lists member shops.

 For Canadian listings, it's Canada411